CJCL: History

 The station first aired on February 21, 1951, as CKFH; operating at 1400 kHz.
 It was a news and sports station owned by legendary Canadian broadcaster Foster Hewitt (the "FH" of the call sign), who was best known as the first and long-time play-by-play announcer for the Toronto Maple Leafs on what became Hockey Night in Canada.
-The station moved to the 1430 AM frequency in 1960, increasing power first to 5,000, then 10,000 and finally 50,000 watts.
-CKFH would begin playing Top 40 music in 1966, then move to a country format in 1975.
+The station moved to 1430 kHz in 1960, increasing power first to 5,000, then 10,000 and finally 50,000 watts.
+In its first years, CKFH was a full service station with news, drama, and variety programs, but specialized in sports broadcasting away games of the Toronto Maple Leafs as well as "reconstructed" play-by-play broadcasts of the Brooklyn Dodgers.
+The station also carried a number of foreign-language programs produced by ethnic broadcasters such as Sam Yuchtman's Yiddish-language Jewish Hour and Italian-language programs produced by Johnny Lombardi until Lombardi launched his own station, CHIN, in 1966.
+CKFH adopted a Top 40 format that same year.
+It then moved to a country format in 1975.

 The station was subsequently sold to Telemedia in 1981 when it adopted its current CJCL call sign and switched to an adult contemporary format.
 In 1983, the station briefly adopted talk programming, but returned to its music format within a few months, with increased emphasis on oldies.
-CJCL was the flagship of the Telemedia network, and as such broadcast Toronto Blue Jays baseball games (with Tom Cheek and Jerry Howarth calling the action) followed by hours of talk after the game.
+CJCL was the flagship of the Telemedia network, and as such, broadcast Toronto Blue Jays baseball games (with Tom Cheek and Jerry Howarth calling the action) followed by hours of talk after the game.
 The station has been flagship radio station of the Blue Jays for most of their history since their inception in 1977 (with exception of a hiatus when CHUM was the flagship from 1998 to 2002).
-As the 1980s progressed and the winning Blue Jays became more popular, the sports features became CJCL's profit centre.
+As the 1980s progressed, and the winning Blue Jays became more popular, the sports features became CJCL's profit centre.
 Encouraged by the newfound success of sports radio in the United States, in 1992, the year the Blue Jays won their first World Series, CJCL would drop non-sports programming altogether on September 4, and became The Fan 1430, the first all-sports station in Canada.
 The station's nickname may have been inspired by WFAN in New York City, the first sports radio station in the world that led to the creation of sports radio stations everywhere.

 In 1994, Telemedia acquired CKYC from Rogers, and on February 6, 1995, at noon, the two stations switched frequencies, with "The Fan" moving to 590 AM (subsequently becoming The Fan 590) and CKYC moving to 1430 AM (where it operates today as multilingual station CHKT).
 Telemedia was acquired in 2002 by Standard Broadcasting, who resold CJCL to Rogers Media.